noor1yasser9/noor1yasser9/README.md

 As a PHP Laravel Developer with 5 years of experience, I have a strong background in building and maintaining server-side web applications using the Laravel framework.
 I have demonstrated expertise in integrating payment methods such as PayPal, Stripe, and other third-party services into web applications.
 My skills also include proficiency in PHP, MySQL, MongoDB, and SQL, as well as knowledge of database design and API development.
 I am familiar with software development methodologies such as Agile and Scrum and have experience working in collaborative environments using version control systems such as Git.
 I am able to work independently and as part of a team, and have excellent problem-solving and communication skills.
 My ability to integrate payment methods and other third-party services makes me a valuable asset to any development team.
 <br/><br/>

- # Languages, Frameworks and Skills:
+ ## Languages and Frameworks I know:
 - Java Programming Language.
 - Kotiln Programming Language.
 - C# Programming Language.